TheAlgorithms/JavaScript/CONTRIBUTING.md

 ### Contribution

-We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
+We appreciate any contribution, from fixing grammar mistakes to implementing complex algorithms.
 Please read this section if you are contributing your work.

 Please help us keep our issue list small by adding fixes: #{$ISSUE_NO} to the commit message of pull requests that resolve open issues.
 GitHub will use this tag to auto close the issue when the PR is merged.